Calendar Days in a Pile

 Fortunately, most states offer the option of a delayed filing, whereby business owners either complete a field on their business registration form or add a provision to request an effective date in the future.

-With a typical business registration filing, an LLC or corporation becomes effective on whatever date the state processes the company’s forms.
+With a typical business registration filing, a LImited Liability Company (LLC) or C Corporation becomes effective on whatever date the state processes the company’s forms.
 The amount of time may vary between just a few days to several weeks, depending on what services are requested.
 If expedited, a filing will typically be completed within 5 – 10 business days.

 Advantages of filing paperwork filing formation documents with a delayed effective date of incorporation: